etetdev/etetdev/README.md

 Web Developer
 -------------

 I like to code even if I'm still new to this domain.
-I like to watch anime and play Destiny 2 mostly.
+I like to watch anime and play Valorant or Destiny 2 mostly.

 *   🌍  I'm based in France
 *   🖥️  See my portfolio at [https://etet.moe/](http://etet.moe)